marie-lourdes/leperlier-marie-lourdes-app-web-pay-my-buddy-P6/README.md

 https://www.mysql.com/products/workbench/

-5. Upload structure BDD of file Data.sql in SQL BDD and  then add your info connexion BDD in environment variable of your local system
+5. Upload structure BDD of file Data.sql in SQL BDD (in folder/config) or file Data-test.sql in folder /resources and  then add your info connexion BDD in environment variable of your local system

 ### Running App